CNBC Awards

 • Expenses: records money spent by the business

-These five categories are standard, but the accounts within each category can be customized based on the needs of the business.
-A well-designed Chart of Accounts reflects the basic accounting principle of classifying transactions into structured account types.
+These five categories are standard, but the accounts within each can be customized to meet the business’s needs.
+A well-designed Chart of Accounts reflects the general accounting principle of classifying transactions into structured account types.

 A Chart of Accounts (CoA) is a tool that helps businesses structure their financial transactions clearly and systematically.
 When using a CoA system or software, users log in to access a list of categorized accounts.
 These categories typically include assets, liabilities, equity, revenue, and expenses.

 Each account within these categories has a specific code to simplify identification.
 For instance, asset accounts may begin with 1000, while revenue accounts might start with 4000.
-When a transaction takes place, such as purchasing supplies or receiving income, it is recorded under the appropriate account in the system.
+When a transaction occurs, such as purchasing supplies or receiving income, it is recorded in the appropriate account in the system.

 The accounting system then automatically logs and organizes the transaction, ensuring that financial records remain accurate.
 This setup helps businesses manage their finances efficiently and simplifies the creation of reports like balance sheets and income statements.